 Reading one book takes about 10 to 20 hours.
 If you read two hours a day, that’s about one to two weeks per book.
 That’s 26 to 52 books a year.

-You need to read books.
+You need to read books and act on them.

-Reading gives you knowledge, perspective, and ideas.
+It gives you knowledge, perspective, and ideas.

 AirPods have changed the way I consume audio.
 It’s like an extra pair of ears.